nya3jp/cros-bazel/README.md

 For historical reasons, the output file name of the dev image is chromiumos_image.bin, not chromiumos_dev_image.bin.
 ***

-As of June 2023, we primarily test our builds for amd64-generic and arm64-generic.
-Please file bugs if images don't build for these two boards.
-Other boards may or may not work (yet).

 Building a ChromeOS image takes several hours.
 Most packages build in a few minutes, but there are several known heavy packages, such as